teofiloxyz/bitcoin-risk-and-return/README.md

 #### Comparison of Volatility vs. Returns With Other Assets
-![Bitcoin volatility vs returns comparison chart](/images/3.1_BTC_vlt_vs_returns_comparison.png) *Scatter plot chart comparing the average daily returns vs. daily price volatility of bitcoin with other major assets.*
+![Bitcoin volatility vs returns comparison chart](/images/3.1_BTC_vlt_vs_returns_comparison.png) *Scatter plot chart comparing the average daily returns vs. daily price volatility across bitcoin and other major assets.*

 **Key takeaways:**
 - This chart illustrates the comparison of major assets concerning their volatility and returns since 2010.